 View brief summary of the SVRI Grant

 Primary prevention of sexual and intimate partner violence for male and female adolescents who experience conflict and non-conflict related stressors, DRC: This project aims to build on an existing successful partnership with an established Congolese microfinance organization (PAIDEK), to develop a culturally acceptable, evidence based primary prevention model for young adolescents who have been exposed to multiple and different stressful events including conflict, family violence, poverty.
 Based on this study, Prof Nancy Glass wrote a blog, available here; and a research paper available here.
-Read a summary brief on this study here.
+Read a summary brief and journal article on the study.

 Lead Agency: Johns Hopkins School of Nursing

 Development of an early parenting intervention to promote and support effective parenting practices in South Africa: The overall goal of this project is to design and manualise a proof of concept intervention to promote effective parenting practices and maternal coping skills, both of which have been shown to be related to the treatment (or maltreatment) of children.
 The intervention will be designed for delivery in group settings to new mothers in peri-urban and rural communities in KwaZulu Natal, South Africa.
 Read a report on this study here.Taking lessons from the mothers, the team developed - Sikhula ndawonye - a locally relevant, culturally appropriate parenting programme that aims to promote effective parenting practices and maternal coping skills, both of which have been shown to be related to the treatment (or maltreatment) of children.
 Watch Sikhula Ndawonye video series.
 Dr Tamaryn Cranksaw in collaboration with Elizabeth Dartnall wrote a blog post on this study, available here.
 Read a summary brief on parenting interventions here.

 Lead Agency: Health Economics HIV/AIDS Research Division, University of KwaZulu Natal